Glossary I

 Deutsch: Instrumentierung / Español: Instrumentación / Português: Instrumentação / Français: Instrumentation / Italiano: Strumentazione

 Instrumentation in the environmental context refers to the tools, devices, and technologies used to measure, monitor, and analyze environmental parameters such as air quality, water quality, soil conditions, weather patterns, and pollution levels.
-These instruments are essential for collecting data that help scientists, engineers, and policymakers understand environmental conditions, track changes, and make informed decisions about environmental management and protection.
+These instruments are essential for collecting data that help scientists, engineers, and Policymakers understand environmental conditions, track changes, and make informed decisions about environmental management and Protection.

 Deutsch: Dämmung / Español: Aislamiento / Português: Isolamento / Français: Isolation / Italiano: Isolamento